Advertiser Disclosure

 Does Boston Logan Airport have showers?

-There are no public showers available at Boston Logan International Airport, but there are showers in the Admirals Club and The Club lounges.
+There are no public showers available at Boston Logan International Airport, but there are showers in the Admirals Club and Chase Sapphire Lounge by The Club.
 You can purchase day passes for either lounge if you are flying from the applicable terminal.

 Can you walk between terminals at Boston Logan?